-Other factors include age, environment, lifestyle choices and genetics.
+Other factors include age, environment, lifestyle choices, and genetics.

 The great news for us is most of these factors are within our control.
-Just making a few lifestyle changes and being more intentional about what we eat is big step forward to optimal gut health.
+Just making a few lifestyle changes and being more intentional about what we eat is a big step forward to optimal gut health.

 How we can easily optimize our gut health